NSCA CPT Study Guide

 Chronic Obstructive Pulmonary Disease

-This is used to describe a lung disease that becomes worse due to it not being reversible completely.
-Patients with COPD need to exercise in a rehab facility that specializes in formal pulmonary and respiratory care, and not under the guidance of a personal trainer in their own facility.
+This is used to describe a lung disease that becomes worse due to it not being completely reversible.
+Patients with COPD need to exercise in a rehab facility that specializes in formal pulmonary and respiratory care and not under the guidance of a personal trainer in their own facility.

 Asthma

-This is a reversible airway disease that is associated with hyperactivity and characterized by ease of developing bronchospasm, constriction, or even both of these.
+This reversible airway disease is associated with hyperactivity and characterized by ease of developing bronchospasm, constriction, or both.

 Exercise Guidelines for Clients With Asthma

-For asthma clients, the intensity needs to be monitored with the RPE scales and the sense of having a shortness of breath.
-Many asthma clients won’t achieve training heart rate, but they will probably exhibit physiological improvements.
+For asthma clients, the intensity needs to be monitored with the RPE scales and the sense of having shortness of breath.
+Many asthma clients won’t achieve a training heart rate but will probably exhibit physiological improvements.

 Exercise Program Components for Clients With Asthma

-Large muscle aerobic helps to improve the VO2 max and endurance of clients.
-There will be a decrease in the shortness of breath and an increase in activities of daily living will occur.
+Large muscle aerobics helps to improve the VO2 max and endurance of clients.
+There will be a decrease in shortness of breath and an increase in daily living activities.

 Clients should maintain an RPE of 11 – 13 and they will be monitored the whole time for dyspnea.
 Sessions are typically 30 minutes, but they may only start at about 5 minutes if that’s what’s best for them.